-Comprising six units of study, the Graduate Diploma in Interpreting is suited to fluent bilinguals seeking a theoretical background as they acquire the high level skills necessary to practise as professional interpreters.
+Our Graduate Diploma in Interpreting is suited to fluent bilinguals seeking high level skills necessary to practice as professional interpreters.

 Interpreting at Western